Check out my custom vibration dampener

 We hope you love this article.
 Just so you know, TennisCompanion may collect a small share of sales from the links on this page to help keep this site running.
 Learn more.

-A tennis ball hopper or basket is a practical piece of tennis equipment to store, pickup, and conveniently bring tennis balls to the court.
+A high-quality tennis ball hopper or basket is a practical piece of equipment for storing, picking up, and conveniently bringing tennis balls to the court.

 Whether you use one to speed up ball collection, practice your serve, or feed balls to a friend or student, it’s a relatively inexpensive investment that will last for years if you take reasonable care of it.

-Although buying a ball hopper is relatively straightforward, it’s helpful to become familiar with the various options available to avoid a poor choice and make sure you make the best purchase the first time around.
+Although buying one is relatively straightforward, it’s helpful to become familiar with the various options available to avoid making a poor choice and ensure the best purchase the first time around.

-As part of this guide, I’ll discuss features worth considering, present other pickup options you may not have stumbled on, share tips for buying balls for your hopper, and review my picks for the best.
+As part of this guide, I’ll discuss features worth considering, present other pickup options you may not have stumbled on, share tips for buying balls for your hopper, and review my picks for the sturdiest and most reliable available.

 Why Buy a Hopper?

-If you’re committed to improving your game or helping someone else develop theirs, then a ball hopper is an excellent investment.
-Here are a few of the most common reasons I find players buying them.
+A ball hopper is an excellent investment if you’re committed to improving your game or helping someone else develop theirs.
+Here are a few of the most common reasons players buy them.

 Faster & Easier Ball Collection

-Bringing more than a few balls for practice is an efficient way to get the most out of your time on the court, but the more you bring, the more tedious it is to pick them up.
+Bringing more than a few balls for practice is an efficient way to maximize your time on the court, but the more balls you bring, the more tedious it is to pick them up.

-For that reason, a tennis ball hopper is one of the most practical and useful pieces of court equipment for players of all ages and levels.
+For that reason, a hopper is one of the most practical and valuable pieces of court equipment for players of all ages and levels.

-If you’re lucky enough to own a tennis ball machine, then a tennis ball hopper or basket borders on a necessity.
-Ball machines often have high ball capacities to help players maximize their repetitions, so you’ll save yourself time and energy investing in one.
+If you’re lucky enough to own a tennis ball machine, a hopper or basket is necessary.
+Ball machines often have high ball capacities to help players maximize their repetitions, so investing in one will save you time and energy.

 Transporting Tennis Balls